Skip to main content

 OAuth 2.0 authentication with Azure AD B2C, PII data classification in

-user profiles, PCI DSS compliance for payment flows, and threat model
+user profiles, PCI DSS compliance for payment flows, and security model

 areas including injection attacks and broken access control.